DayZedAndConfused762/RustAndRuin/rustandruin.md

 Completed and QA'd
 -------------------------------------------------------

+	...Update the costs for using the "Fortify Trailer" action.
+Stamina Cost: 15.
+Materials Cost if security is below 25: 3 Scrap Metal, 1 Rags.
+Cost when using from 25-49 "Trailer Security" is 4 Scrap Metal, 1 Rags, 1 Wood.
+Cost when using from 50-74 "Trailer Security" is 5 Scrap Metal, 2 Rags, 2 Wood, 1 Component.
+Cost when using abouve 75 "Trailer Security" is 10 Scrap Metal, 5 Rags, 5 Wood, 3 Components.

 	...Implement a new item: "Rusty Key".
 The "Rusty Key" should be added to "The Office" loot table, with a 20% chance.
 The player can only ever find this once, and it will be displayed in the "Gear" section of the inventory.